nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Valid examples:
 * `addi 3 t/screening` adds a Screening interview without rating to the 3rd person in the displayed applicant list.
-* `addi 1 t/technical r/8.5` adds a Technical interview with rating 8.5 to the 1st person in the displayed applicant list.
+* `addi 1 t/technical r/8.5` adds a _technical_ interview with rating 8.5 to the 1st person in the displayed applicant list, as shown in the GUI below.

+![addi.png](images/user-guide/addi.png)

 Invalid examples:
-* `addi 1`
-This is not allowed as a `TYPE` must be provided.
+* `addi 1` is not allowed as `TYPE` is a required parameter and must be specified.

-* `addi -1 t/HR`
-This is not allowed as the `INDEX` must be a positive integer.
+* `addi -1 t/screening` is not allowed as `INDEX` must be a positive integer.

-![addi.png](images/user-guide/addi.png)

 <br>